$\text{L}^2$ solutions for cubic NLS equation with fractional elliptic/hyperbolic operators on $\mathbb{R}\times\mathbb{T}$ and $\mathbb{R}^2$: Bilinear estimate in the hyperbolic case

 \section{Bilinear estimate in the hyperbolic case}

-In this section we present the proof of the key bilinear estimate, which allows to get the $L^4$ Strichartz estimate for $U^{-}_{\alpha}$, with $\alpha >1$.
+In this section, we present the proof of the key bilinear estimate, which allows to get the $L^4$ Strichartz estimate for $U^{-}_{\alpha}$, with $\alpha >1$.
 To derive this bilinear estimate we need, as in the elliptic case treated in \cite{Takaoka-Tzvetkov}, to obtain uniform estimates of the measures for certain special sets (see \cite[Lemma 2.1]{Takaoka-Tzvetkov}).
 In our context the corresponding sets are unbounded and to estimate their measures is necessary to deal with series estimation.
 In particular, the convergence of such series occurs in the case $\alpha >1$ and fails in the case $0< \alpha \le 1$.
-Moreover, the study in the case $\alpha \neq 1$ causes extra technical difficulty in the manipulation of symbol $\tau + \xi^2 - |n|^{2\alpha}$, since one cannot make use of the good algebraic structure of quadratic functions in two variables of the symbol (when $\alpha = 1$).

 We start by showing a similar result to that present in \cite[Lemma 2.1]{Takaoka-Tzvetkov}, which in our context reads as follows:

 \begin{lemma} Let $\alpha >1$, $\xi_0\in \R$, $n_0\in\Z$ and $C>0$.
 Then for all $K\geq 1$, the set